MinnPost/minnpost-transit-stops/README.md

 * Basic stop data
 * Stop boardings
-* Stop shelter amenities were recieved by MetroTransit via email.
+* Stop shelter amenities were received by MetroTransit via email.
-    * Included locally: `Shelter database.xlsx`
+    * Original included locally: `Shelter database.xlsx`
+    * For whatever reason, light rail stops are not included here, which all have lights and heat.

 ## Development and running locally